Deterministic module ownership, runtime flow, worker boundaries, and separation between physics, UI, analysis, and rendering

 The derived engine then consumes those placed objects and field contexts to build instrument-oriented outputs such as heatmap overlays, vector overlays, line scans, field probes, flux lines, and rotor-related diagnostics.

 One of the strongest architectural decisions in the project is the separation between general derived data and authoritative induction.
-The derived path assembles placed geometry, overlays, and diagnostics, while the induction runtime owns the evolving coil linkage history and voltage metrics.
+The derived path assembles placed geometry, overlays, and diagnostics, while the induction runtime owns the evolving coil linkage history and electrical state.

-The induction runtime maintains sampling caches for coil surfaces, computes flux from those cached sample locations, tracks recent linkage history, and derives instantaneous voltage, RMS voltage, and peak values.
+The induction runtime maintains sampling caches for coil surfaces, computes flux from those cached sample locations, tracks recent linkage history, derives instantaneous voltage, and propagates that into current, RMS, peak values, and load-aware measurement outputs.
 Those results are then injected back into the latest derived object so the UI can display them consistently.

 This matters because it prevents the renderer or panel code from inventing physics values on demand.
 Instead, the measurement-style outputs come from one authoritative runtime path.